Global Synchrophasor Market Research Report 2020-2026

 A synchrophasor is a time-synchronized measurement of a quantity described by a phasor.
 Like a vector, a phasor has magnitude and phase information.
 Devices called phasor measurement units (PMU) measure voltage and current and with these measurements calculate parameters such as frequency and phase angle.
 It provides real-time data of the grid system to operators, helping them make decisions to prevent any power outage.
 The measurements obtained from synchrophasor are used to improve grid visualization, operational monitoring, power system control, stability monitoring, state estimation, and fault analysis.
 Each measurement taken by a synchrophasor is time-stamped according to a common time reference.
 This enables synchrophasor from different utilities to be combined and synchronized, which presents a comprehensive view of a regional interconnection.

-This report contains market size and forecasts of Synchrophasor in Japan, including the following market information:
+This report contains market size and forecasts of Synchrophasor in South Korea, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Synchrophasor manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Synchrophasor production and consumption in Japan
+This report also analyses and evaluates the COVID-19 impact on Synchrophasor production and consumption in South Korea

 Total Market by Segment: